 The Eveque Sportshall Development Team have worked in close partnership with British Athletics to develop schools endurance activities and the national athletics awards programme.
 The British Athletics Awards consist of three sections; Sportshall, Endurance and Track and Field.

 The British Athletics Endurance Awards

 There are 3 separate elements to the British Athletics Endurance Awards; the Linear Track Test, the Marathon Challenge and the Team Awards.
 Each element is fun, progressive and suitably challenging for the athletes in this age group.
 To complete an Award, children must complete any one of the elements (or 2/3 elements).
 The Endurance Awards poster (detailing the events) can be found to the right of the page.

-The British Athletics Endurance Award Scheme intends to provide teachers and grassroots athletics organisers with a variety of Endurance activities which can be safely and easily delivered within curriculum time for all Primary ages and abilities.
+The British Athletics Endurance Award Scheme intends to provide teachers and grassroots athletics organisers with a variety of Schools Endurance activities which can be safely and easily delivered within curriculum time for all Primary ages and abilities.
 As all three elements are measurable the Endurance Award encourages skill development and fitness improvement.